All Products

 Document Center

-This topic describes the elements that you can configure in the configuration file of lifecycle rules for objects.
+This topic describes the configuration elements in object lifecycle rules.

 <LifecycleConfiguration>